digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

 ## Floppy disks use magnetism to encode binary data.
-* A flexible piece of plastic is coated in a magnetic substrate made up of microscopic particles.
+- A flexible piece of plastic is coated in a magnetic substrate made up of microscopic particles.
-* The computer:
+- The computer:
-  * __Writes__ data by applying an electromagnetic field to particles.
-"Up" = 1 and "Down" = 0
+  - **Writes** data by applying an electromagnetic field to particles.
+Direction "Up" = 1 and Direction "Down" = 0
-  * __Reads__ data using a sensitive electromagnetic head that detects particle arrangements and translates into binary information.
+  - **Reads** data using a sensitive electromagnetic head that detects variance in directions amd translates to binary information.

 ---

 ## Definition
 # Disk sector

-A __disk sector__ is a fundamental unit of storage on a disk, whether it's a hard disk drive (HDD), solid-state drive (SSD), or other types of storage media like a floppy disk.
+A **disk sector** is a fundamental unit of storage on a disk.
 It represents the smallest addressable unit of data on the disk.

 ---